dapr/kit/schemes/enc/v1/README.md

 ## Binary payload

-The binary payload begins immediately after the header (after the 3rd newline character) and it includes the each segment of data encrypted:
+The binary payload begins immediately after the header (after the 3rd newline character) and it includes each segment of data encrypted:

 ```text
 segment_0 || segment_1 || ... || segment_k